ywu94/Tencent-Ads-Algo-Comp-2020/README.md

   > 2. *(Required,INT)* number of epoches to train
   > 3. *(Required,INT)* batch size for training
   > 4. *(Required,INT)* maximal length of input sequence, smaller length can help train withb larger batch size
   > 5. *(Optional)* If nothing specified then the model will be trained using unsplitted files.
-If `python3 input_split.py fine` has been running and a value is specified the model will be trained using a list of splitted files.
+If `python3 input_split.py fine` has been executed and a value is specified the model will be trained using a list of splitted files.

 ### Data Preparation